MultiSafepay/docs/content/integrations/opencart-4.md

 <summary>How to activate payment components</summary>
 <br>

-If you're new to accepting credit card payments, email a request to activate them to <risk@multisafepay.com>
+If you're new to accepting card payments, email a request to activate them to <risk@multisafepay.com>

 1. Sign in to your OpenCart 4 <<glossary:backend>>.
 2. Go to **Extensions** > **Extensions** > **Payments** > **MultiSafepay** > **Edit Icon**.